isomerpages/mlaw-pto/_deceased-cpf-estate-monies/1-estate-other-assets.md

 You will need to have your Singpass ready in order to access our online application form.
 You may apply for your Singpass at [https://www.singpass.gov.sg](https://www.singpass.gov.sg){:target="_blank"} if you do not have one.

-If you are ineligible to apply for a Singpass, you may apply for a login ID and password through our website: [www.mlaw.gov.sg/pto](https://mlaw-pto-staging.netlify.com/){:target="_blank"} under eServices.<br><br>
+If you are ineligible to apply for a Singpass, you may apply for a login ID and password through our website: [www.mlaw.gov.sg/pto](https://mlaw-pto-staging.netlify.com/){:target="_blank"} under eServices.<br>

 **5. How would the Public Trustee distribute the estate of a non-Muslim?**